The Prize Pool

 Current Prize Pool

 Cash Prizes.
-For the Spring 5K and Adventure Challenge Relay competition (May 6, 2017) and the accompanying Spring Race to Raise competition, we anticipate having a prize pool that at least matches that of last year.
-We anticipate awarding at least $300 to the nonprofit beneficiary selected by the team that raises the most money, $200 to the nonprofit beneficiary selected by the team that raises the second most money, and $100 to the nonprofit beneficiary selected by the team that raises the third most money by the end of the Spring Race to Raise Fundraising Competition (ending May 5, 2017 at 11:59 p.m.).
-Similarly, we anticipate awarding a $100 prize to the nonprofits selected by the teams that win the various competitive divisions in the 5K and Adventure Challenge Relay.
+For the Winter Indoor Triathlon competition (January 6, 2018) and the accompanying Winter Race to Raise competition, we anticipate having a prize pool that at least matches that of last year.
+We anticipate awarding at least $300 to the nonprofit beneficiary selected by the team that raises the most money, $200 to the nonprofit beneficiary selected by the team that raises the second most money, and $100 to the nonprofit beneficiary selected by the team that raises the third most money by the end of the Winter Race to Raise Fundraising Competition (ending January 6, 2018 at 10:30 a.m.).
+Similarly, we anticipate awarding a $100 prize to the nonprofits selected by the teams that win the various competitive divisions in the Winter Indoor Triathlon.

 We have several prizes to be awarded to our top fundraising teams in the Spring competition.